 Source: Infraero

-According to Brazilian local aviation authority ANAC, as of April 20 the number of flight operations has been reduced by 91.6%.
+According to Brazilian local aviation authority ANAC, as of April 20 the number of flight operations has been reduced by 91.6% because of the coronavirus.
 The number of cities served by Brazilian airlines decreased from 106 to 46, while the number of weekly flights fell from 14.781 to 1.241.
 Gol, a domestic market leader, reduced its offer by 92%, maintaining 50 daily frequencies.
 The number of flights of Latam Airlines was down by 95%, with all international flights suspended.
 Azul maintained 70 daily flights, 90% less than in the pre-Covid period.
 Regional airlines VoePass and MAP suspended their operations, as of 23rd of March.

 The data published by Flightradar highlights that Brazil was one of the most affected countries by the recent coronavirus outbreak.
 Out of 336 planes registered on February 12, only 33 were actively flying in April.
 We need to be careful, however, before judging the situation based on incomplete data.
 Numerous general aviation airplanes aren’t tracked by Flightradar what results in underreporting of a large chunk of flight activity.